 In 2011 she joined SuperB Collaboration to study physics of flavour at the future asymmetric

 e+e- collider in Italy.
 In 2013, since the SuperB project has been cancelled, she has joined the

 BESIII Collaboration to work at the design and development of a cylindrical GEM detector.
 In particular, she is involved in the Front End Electronics of this new detector.

 Coordinator of specific tasks (Trigger, Electronics, Run Coordinator) in different experiments.

 National group leader at INFN (Scientific Committee III) of an experiment on Associated Strangeness Production,

-COSY-TOF (COSY, Germany), where she was member of the Steering Committee.
+COSY-TOF (COSY, Germany), where she was member of the Institutional Committee.

 She was member of the Collaboration Board of the PANDA experiment as representative of the Torino University.

 Currently, referee for the National Scientific Committee III of INFN.

 The research activity in such collaborations is supported by more than 250 Publications